Marathon Training Tips

 - Build up your endurance/distance slowly

-If you're new to or a novice at endurance training and racing, it's likely you'll need 16 to 20 weeks (or 4 to 6 months) to adequately prepare for a marathon.
+If you're new to endurance racing, it's likely you'll need 16 to 20 weeks (or 4 to 6 months) to adequately prepare for a marathon.
 Consistent, incremental training will allow you to increase your endurance/distance with less risk for injury and illness.
 In addition, adding to your endurance little by little means your training program will be more comfortable and enjoyable!

 - Be sure you have proper footwear

 Running shoes are designed to accommodate different feet and running styles.
 A store that specializes in running shoes is the best place to be measured and find out what type of shoe is best for your foot, stride, and running style.

 Having strong muscles in your neck, shoulders, chest, back, abdomen, and legs can help support your joints and prevent injury.

 - Match your nutritional needs to your workouts

 Remember that good nutrition is more important than ever when you're training for endurance.
 Eating the right number of calories, carbohydrates, and protein as well as getting the vitamins and minerals you need is essential for endurance training and your performance on race day.
 Don't forget to practice eating the combination of foods and drinks you'll consume before your race to avoid race-day surprises.

 Establish and stick with a consistent sleep schedule that gives you the rest you need for good workouts and outstanding performance on the day of your race.

 - Keep an even pace when you begin your race